 - Clothing representatives who want to sell you custom clothing.

-- Insurance companies who want to manage the insurance your firm provides to employees or for the firm itself.
+- Insurance companies that want to manage the insurance your firm provides to employees or for the firm itself.

-- Payroll companies who want to manage your payroll.
+- Payroll companies that want to manage your payroll.

-- Companies who want to print your letterhead or business cards.
+- Companies that want to print your letterhead or business cards.

-- Banks who want to your firm’s bank accounts with them.
+- Banks that want your firm’s bank accounts with them.

-- Gifts and souvenir companies who want to put your logo and emblem on various merchandise.
+- Gifts and souvenir companies that want to put your logo and emblem on various merchandise.

 - Real estate agents who want to help and/or manage your office space.